 South Africa: Cape Town

 This is the sixth year of the University of Toronto's summer program in South Africa.
-This program provides a unique opportunity for students in Commerce, Engineering, or Social Science disciplines to gain hands-on experience in an emerging market and learn about the business challenges and opportunities at the base of the economic pyramid.
+2021 will be the first year that the program happens virtually.
+This program provides a unique opportunity for students in Commerce, Engineering, or Social Science disciplines to gain first-hand experience in the consulting field in an emerging market.
+Participants will also learn about the business challenges and opportunities at the base of the economic pyramid.

 This program will be run in partnership with Reciprocity, a South-African-based consultancy.
 Reciprocity's "Inclusive Consulting" program aims to provide students with business knowledge and field experience in emerging markets.
 Through a consulting mission with a township entrepreneur, students, organized in small teams, will gain a better understanding of doing business in low-income communities and the entrepreneurs will benefit from the business knowledge of the students.